sigdev2/newave/README.md

      - *directive* - old directive name  without spaces *\[A-z\]\[A-z0-9\]\**
      - *directive_arguments* - *optionaly* arguments with spaces and any symbols sended to old directive

     This directive declare new directive.
 Aliases register in **\#pragma aliasns** namespace if no flag global. if declare is success replaces with empty string.
 Alisases with identical names replace each other.
-Can't undefine alias.
+Can't use starndard directives names, *insert* name and aliases registred by *system* directive, an any attempt will cause an error.
+Aliases can't be undefined.
+May use only in first included *"aliases.h"*, but declared aliases may used in any files after this include, an any attempt will cause an error.

     Arguments of new directive is appended to *directive_arguments*, but herewith you may use arguments replace *\%s*, *\%s\%*, *\#\#* with next syntax:
      - *\%s* - replace to all remaining new arguments